HELP SUPPORT NAPgA's fight to keep our National Forests open to pack goats! Learn more and donate here: http://www.gofundme.com/7s4z5g

 Our pack goat prospects (bucklings) will be hand picked for size, conformation and color.
 We prefer buyers allow us to keep them here till weening at 3 months of age as we have the means to feed them whole raw goats milk.
 We also like to use this time to confirm that each prospect is growing as he should and will indeed make the cut.
 Also during this time they will be taken on short trail walks (basic training) in our area to get them ready to be trained by their buyers.
 We do offer early sales of prospects at various times during the year depending upon our current milk situation.

-Basic Training consists of many short trail hikes to help condition and strengthen the kids' instinct to follow.
+Basic Training can consists of many short trail hikes to help condition and strengthen the kids' instinct to follow.
 This will also get them used to places other than their own pen and pasture.
-On these trail walks, we try to introduce loud noises (slapping together of 2x4s) and when able 22. cal rifle fire.
-Later in the year (after July 1st usually) we do water training in the Yakima river.
+On these trail walks, we will try to introduce loud noises (slapping together of 2x4s) and when able 22. cal rifle fire.
+Later in the year (after July 1st usually) we try to do water training in the Yakima river.
 We also do a horn and body handling training.
 This teaches the prospect to stand calm while being handled.
 The same is done with the horns.
 This helps prevent the prospects from jerking their heads back when their horns are touched and allows owners to later on, saddle them with much less difficulty and worry of getting poked.
 Keep in mind, basic training is just that, basic.
 Any training will need to be continued by the buyer.
+The above is based on availability to do so.
+We work full times jobs as well as farm.

 LOCATION and CONTACT info: